szieke/embLua/README.md

 This file is used to configure embLua (an example can be found under embLua/examples/STM32L552/luaProject).

 #### Memory management
-To configure the memory management following defines are used:
+embLua uses its own heap implementation.
+To configure this heap following defines are used:

-- LUA_HEAP_SIZE: The heap size if the standard memory management shall not be used.
+- LUA_HEAP_SIZE: The size of the heap used by Lua.
-- LUA_MEM_ENTER_CRITICAL_SECTION and LUA_MEM_LEAVE_CRITICAL_SECTION: These defines are used to protect the memory management calls if several Lua instances in different threads are created.
+- LUA_MEM_ENTER_CRITICAL_SECTION and LUA_MEM_LEAVE_CRITICAL_SECTION: These defines are used to protect the heap calls if several Lua instances in different threads are created.

 #### Other configuration options
 - LUA_DECIMAL_POINT: The "radix character" (decimal point) used by Lua is per default '.'.
 With this define this character can be changed.